 As I said at the start, if you read all the way down here, as vaccine distribution picks up, the Covid-19 pandemic will end gradually, then all of a sudden.

 Please do whatever you can to prevent the spread of Covid-19, focusing on the best practices at preventing spread.

 1. Wear a mask.
-In fact two, or the highest quality you can afford.
+In fact, wear two of the highest quality you can afford.

 3. By all means, get vaccinated as soon as you are able to.

 4. Help older relatives get their vaccinations by whatever means necessary.